Bachelor of Social Work

 The program offers a nationally accredited degree that prepares students for a career as a professional social worker.
 The degree is designed to build on the educational achievements and experiences of a wide range of students.

-- General university studies with a minimum GPA of 2.33 (C+): Minimum 54 credits (60 credits recommended) of transferable coursework.
+- General university studies: At least 54 credits (60 recommended).
 This must include 3 credits of academic English composition (ENGL 1100 at TRU) or 6 credits of English literature, and SOCW 2060 and SOCW 2120 or equivalent.
 A minimum GPA of 2.33 (C+) on general university coursework is required.

 - Combined Human Service Program and general university courses: At least 54 credits.
-This must include 3 credits of English Composition (ENGL 1100 at TRU) or 6 credits of English literature, and SOCW2060 and 2120 or equivalents, and a completed Human Service Worker Certificate or Diploma with a GPA of at least 2.67 (B‐).
+This must include 3 credits of English Composition (ENGL 1100 at TRU) or 6 credits of English literature, and SOCW 2060 and 2120 or equivalents, and a completed Human Service Worker Certificate or Diploma with a GPA of at least 2.67 (B-).
 Students with a certificate or diploma with a GPA of 2.67 or better may receive up to 12 discretionary credits.